The basics of food security (and how it’s tied to everything)

 The world’s ecosystems are experiencing rapid change and often, immense damage.
 Climate change is putting even more pressure on the resources we depend on.
 When natural disasters like droughts, floods and insect infestations grow in frequency and severity, more people go hungry.
 Many rural families can no longer make ends meet on their land, forcing them to migrate to cities in search of opportunity.

-Locusts cover the entire sky above a village in Ethiopia.A 2020 report by the FAO described Ethiopia’s worst desert locust invasion in 50 years.
+Locusts cover the entire sky above a village in Ethiopia.A 2022 report by Red Cross described Ethiopia’s worst desert locust invasion in 25 years.
 Photo: World Vision

-The number of climate-related disasters – including extreme heat, droughts, floods and storms – has increased five-fold over the past 50 years, the World Meteorological Organization noted in 2021.
+Climate-related disasters – including extreme heat, droughts, floods and storms – are more frequent than ever before, the World Meteorological Organization noted in 2022.
 These disasters harm agricultural productivity, which means food availability suffers.
 With this comes a domino effect, causing food prices to skyrocket and income losses that prevent people from being able to afford food.

 Food security empowers women, families and future generations.